nate-strauser/meteor-cookbook/date-time-moment/README.md

 >  }
 >  ```
 >
 > This will ensure that the property `createdAt` is set on the server (using server time), right before insertion.
 Any inserts that do not use this method, may not have the correct date or even have the date at all.
-Methods can be used to meet date integrity needs, however special care must be taken to not circumvent your own methods.
+Methods can be used to meet Date integrity needs, however special care must be taken to not circumvent your own methods.
 Methods also have special properties in comparison to non-method code and thus should be reserved for advanced use cases rather than using methods as simple wrappers for insert/update/remove operations.
 >
 >
 >